Skip to content Message Us Message Us

 Car suspension parts on a white background.

-A: No. If the spring is too stiff (Natural Frequency > 2.5 Hz on a street car), the tire will skip over road imperfections rather than gripping them.
+No. If the spring is too stiff, natural frequency above 2.5 Hz on a street car, the tire will skip over road imperfections.
+It does not grip them.
 Mechanical grip requires compliance.
+A spring rate that is too high for the car's weight and driving style reduces tire contact time rather than increasing it.

-A: Measure the ride height from the center of the wheel to the fender arch.
+Measure the ride height from the center of the wheel to the fender arch.
 Compare this to the factory or installation specs.
-If it has dropped, stress relaxation has occurred, and the spring rate has likely changed, altering your handling balance.
+If it has dropped, stress relaxation has occurred and the spring rate has likely changed.
+That alters your handling balance.

-Q: Can I just clamp my springs to change the rate?
+Can I clamp my springs to change the rate?

-A: Absolutely not.
-This creates stress risers and alters the geometry unpredictably, often leading to catastrophic material failure.
+Absolutely not.
+This creates stress risers and alters the geometry unpredictably, often leading to material failure.
+If you need a different spring rate, the correct answer is buying the right spring for your coilover kit.
+Do not modify the existing one.

 Next article Beyond the Glossy Ads: Decoding Coilover Brand Reputation and Market Trust